Stan Dromisky

-Stanley Peter Dromisky (born 25 June 1931) was a Liberal party member of the House of Commons of Canada from 1993 to 2004.
-By career, he has been a professor and a director of the Thunder Bay Art Gallery.
+Stanley Peter Dromisky (25 June 1931 – 8 September 2023) was a Canadian politician who was a Liberal party member of the House of Commons of Canada from 1993 to 2004.
+By career, he was a professor and a director of the Thunder Bay Art Gallery.

 Born in Fort William, Ontario, Dromisky first attempted to enter Parliament for the Thunder Bay—Atikokan electoral district during the 1988 federal election but lost to incumbent NDP candidate Iain Angus.
 He defeated Angus in the riding in the 1993 election and was re-elected in 1997 and 2000.
 Dromisky served in the 35th, 36th, and 37th Canadian Parliaments.

-He retired from politics in 2004.
+Dromisky retired from politics in 2004.
+He died on 8 September 2023, at the age of 92.